Twin bridges

 Twin bridges are a set of two bridges running parallel to each other.
 A pair of twin bridges is often referred to collectively as a twin-span or dual-span bridge.
 Twin bridges are independent structures and each bridge has its own superstructure, substructure, and foundation.
 Bridges of this type are often created by building a new bridge parallel to an existing one in order to increase the traffic capacity of the crossing.

 Twin-span bridges may or may not have been constructed at the same time, and may not be identical or even the same type of bridge.
 Many but not all twin bridges carry one-way pairs of traffic.

 For a bridge owner, twin bridges can improve the maintenance and management of the structures.
 For motorists, twin bridges can limit the risk that both directions of traffic will be disrupted by an accident.

+Visually similar bridges

+This section includes bridges that have the same overall visual appearance, but may still have minor differences.
+For example, the 1951 span of the Delaware Memorial Bridge is riveted, while the 1968 span is welded.